aodn/utilities/geonetwork/catalogue_aodn_upgrade/README-Validation.md

 - Validate and correct

-Before running the validation make sure xmllint and saxon9he are installed as per the README.md
+Before running the validation make sure xmllint and saxon9he are installed as per the README.md (see: https://github.com/aodn/utilities/pull/259/files#diff-b2a78821534e880090aae11187ad4a87c454f501dc3b8a6aa36e65f8ac7b84bd)

 ```
 cd gn3-migration/schema-validation